nerdschoolbergen/modern-javascript-and-web-apis/exercise-3/README.md

 :pencil2: Open the web app in Chrome and verify that everything is working.

 :pencil2: Notice that we still are rendering the bullet list.
-We don´t need that list anymore, so go ahead and remove the bullet list-related code from `main.js` to remove it from the GUI.
+We don´t need that list anymore, so go ahead and remove the bullet list-related code from `main.js` to remove it from the UI.

 ## 3.3 Displaying movie posters

-In order to make the GUI even more fun, we are going to add movie posters to each movie card.
+In order to make the UI even more fun, we are going to add movie posters to each movie card.

 :pencil2: Open `dom.js` and add the following code marked in green (without the `+`) to `createMovieCard`: